piloujp/ZCA-Bootstrap-Template/Readme-Bootstrap_Japanese_version.txt

-Modified version of Bootstrap template v3.6.2 to be used with Zen Cart v1.5.8a with Japanese Language Pack ZC v158.
+Modified version of Bootstrap template v3.6.2 to be used with Zen Cart v1.5.8a with ZC Japanese Language Pack v1.3.3 or Zen Cart v2.0.0-alpha1 with ZC Japanese Language Pack v2.0.0.
 There are both Japanese language files and code modifications to fit Japanese Zen Cart version.

 Modified files list: